Table of Contents

 If your business has a complicated product that may be a bit tricky for your customers to wrap their heads around, then a screencast would be useful.

 Make sure the video is easy to pause and replay because your viewers may want to revisit certain sections or follow the instructions step by step.
-FreeAgent’s video is a great example of this.

-7. Your CTA Should Be Clear
+7. Your CTA should be clear

 Your video landing page has a purpose.
 You need to make sure that it’s clear.
 Don’t beat around the bush if you want your viewers to take some kind of action.
 The Dollar Shave Club’s commercial has a perfectly clear CTA.